practical-scientific-computing/practical-scientific-computing.github.io/shell/02-remote-access.md

 What happened?
 The task you were performing is still running on the remote host, but your computer detatched, and so did the screen session you had.
 See the usefulness?

+Before we move forward, type `exit()` into the python window.
+This will exit.

 Now there are some other options that you can add.
 Let's say you wanted to name your screen session.
 You can do